Financial News: Validation Schemas for the DRAFT7 JSON Service File for the Bank of Russia XBRL Taxonomy Version 7.1

 The coin is made in proof quality.

-The issued coins are legal tender in the Russian Federation and are accepted at face value for all types of payments without restrictions.
+The issued coin is legal tender in the Russian Federation and is required to be accepted at face value for all types of payments without restrictions.

 When using the material, a link to the Press Service of the Bank of Russia is required.